Detection/Diagnosis

 I went to her during my next chemo and she came up with a very fancy kind of wig, which was amazing.
 I think it was comforting because I could go out.
 I enjoyed wearing it.
 It gave me a lot of confidence.
 I also flaunted it a lot.

-But then I came to this realization one day that okay I don't have hair, but it's not like everything in the world.
-It will eventually grow back, and if it does not, I can go completely bald and still rock it.
-You just have to have those guts to go out being bald.
-Only thing that matters is who you are as a person and how do you carry yourself.
-So I returned the wig told her to give it to someone else who might need it because I didn't.
+But then I came to this realization one day: okay, I don't have hair, but it's not like it's the end of the world.
+It will eventually grow back, and if it doesn't, I can go completely bald and still rock it.
+You just have to have the guts to go out being bald.
+The only thing that matters is who you are as a person and how you carry yourself.
+So I returned the wig and told her to give it to someone else who might need it, because I didn't.

 Inspiration during my Cancer Treatment